SlavaUtesinov/AzureTableStorageAPI/README.md

     service.AddEntitiesParallel(data);

-Also, you can pass to this method timeout(milliseconds) and/or cancellation token, when timeout expired or you cancel corresponding `CancellationTokenSource`, method will return control back:
+Also, one can pass to this method timeout(milliseconds) and/or cancellation token, when timeout expired or you cancel corresponding `CancellationTokenSource`, method will return control back:

     var source = new CancellationTokenSource();
     service.AddEntitiesParallel(data, timeout: 5000, token: source.Token);
-You can change number of tasks:
+One can change the max number of tasks, which may be used:

     service.AddEntitiesParallel(data, timeout: 5000, token: source.Token, maxNumberOfTasks: 3);